 |ASUS VG278HE 27″||1920×1080||144Hz||9.0/10|

-Even if you have the greatest gaming computer in the world, it will be all for not if you are hooking it up to a crappy monitor.
+Even if you have the best gaming desktop in the world, it will be all for not if you are hooking it up to a crappy monitor.
 Your monitor is essentially the place where you will see all of the hard work that you put into your gaming computer pay off.

 And, not all monitors are created equal.